Welcome to period two of training for cross-country skiing.

 When you’re doing your distance training, you can introduce roller skiing at this time of the year.
 You don’t have to do a lot of it.

 We know a lot of people don’t like to run.
-Still, suppose you can incorporate a strong amount of running and maybe even walking with poles to engage the lower body and the upper body.
+Still, suppose you can incorporate a strong amount of running and maybe even walking with poles to engage the lower and upper bodies.
 In that case, this is an excellent opportunity to focus on a ski-specific modality that is also general.

 Think about the upper body.
 A lot of times, we do running and cycling as cross-training activities.
 A lot of times, we’re not focused on the upper body.
 So think about double poling and paddling as well.

-Again, it’s more about movement, focusing on the speed of movement instead of increasing the heart rate.
+Again, it’s more about movement, focusing on the movement speed instead of increasing the heart rate.
 Focus on the threshold-type training for the heart and accelerations.

 IN GENERAL STRENGTH:

-As it relates to strength, we’re still working on general strength this time of the year.
+Regarding strength, we’re still working on general strength this time of the year.
 You can add resistance now.
 Again, functional activity is very, very basic movements.
 But now add a little bit of weight.
-Focus on activities that are a little bit lower intensity.
-Hypertrophy happens typically when we do strength to total fail.
+Focus on activities that are a little bit lower in intensity.
+Hypertrophy typically happens when we do strength to a total failure.
 So if you’re doing something that goes all the way to your full potential, that’s when you start to build muscle.
 So, stay below that.

 IN FUNCTIONAL STRENGTH:

-The second phase of our dry-land training program includes several new movement elements, many of them in the frontal and transverse plane (both critical to skiing faster).
+The second phase of our dry-land training program includes several new movement elements, many of which are in the frontal and transverse planes (critical to skiing faster).
 We take advantage of warmer weather to add a dynamic movement warm-up involving a progression of locomotor tasks building from slow to fast, simple to complex.
-Additionally, the training includes three “movement puzzles” to improve agility and body awareness.
+The training includes three “movement puzzles” to improve agility and body awareness.

 Each period, we will end with this advice since it is so important: